-The following table sets forth information with respect to the beneficial ownership of our common stock, as of June 30, 2014, and as adjusted to reflect the sale of shares of common stock in this offering, by:
+The following table sets forth information with respect to the beneficial ownership of our common stock, as of March 31, 2014, and as adjusted to reflect the sale of shares of common stock in this offering, by:

-- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - · each of our named executive officers; - · each of our directors and persons who will be directors upon the closing of this offering; and - all of our executive officers and directors as a group.
+- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 14,041,545 shares of common stock outstanding as of June 30, 2014, assuming the conversion of all outstanding shares of preferred stock into common stock and the net exercise of all outstanding warrants into common stock based on an initial public offering price of \$11.00 per share.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of June 30, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on shares of common stock outstanding as of March 31, 2014, assuming the conversion of all outstanding shares of preferred stock into common stock and the net exercise of all outstanding warrants into common stock, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of March 31, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
 Unless noted otherwise, the address of all listed stockholders is 101 Hartwell Avenue, Lexington, Massachusetts.
 Each of the stockholders listed has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.